ItzakSanchez/LoginFormApplication-w-SpringBoot/README.md

         -controller/</br>
             -greetings.java</br>
     -resources/templates/</br>
-        -error.html
-        -index.html
+        -error.html</br>
+        -index.html</br>
         -greetings.html

 ## How to use
 The main purpose of this project is learning.
-You are free to explore the code and test it -Download the files and import into your IDE -Execute LoginFormApplication.java (main method) -enter to localhost:8080 (http port)
+You are free to explore the code and test it</br>
+  -Download the files and import into your IDE</br>
+  -Execute LoginFormApplication.java (main method)</br>
+  -enter to localhost:8080 (http port)

 ## Contact